kostergroup/SIMsalabim/Tests/tests.md

 # Introduction

-The literature on semiconductor physics provides many analytical expressions that hold in certain limits that can be reproduced by SIMsalabim/ZimT.
+The literature on semiconductor physics provides many analytical expressions that hold in certain limits that can be reproduced by SimSS/ZimT.
 These expressions therefore serve as highly suitable validation tests for the codebase.
 We chose the tests in such a way that most of the functionality is covered by the test cases.
 In this document, we describe the tests, while we provide the test results in graph form and the used simulation parameters in the test-specific folders.
-In all tests, we specify in what limits SIMsalabim/ZimT should produce the same results as the analytical expression it is tested against.
+In all tests, we specify in what limits SimSS/ZimT should produce the same results as the analytical expression it is tested against.

 # How to run the tests
-Each folder contains the input files need to reproduce the test.
-Copy the input file(s) to either the SIMsalabim or ZimT folder.
-Note that ZimT needs an additional input file (tVG*.txt).
-Running the program generates output that can be compared with the sample output in the test folder.
-A graphical comparison of the latest version with the analytical results is also provided.
+There is a script to automatically asses the SIMsalabim project that is located in the 'Tests' folder.
+These tests test the code against physics that apply in certain regimes of operation.
+For every test case there is a folder that contains the input parameters required for the test to run.
+In this folder, a plot showing the result of the test will be generated during the test.

+A Python 3 interpretor is installed by default on most operating systems, however on Windows it should first be installed (for example from the Microsoft Store).

+The test script also requires a few non-default python packages.
+To install these simply run the command `pip install numpy scipy matplotlib pandas` in the terminal on your computer.

+The test script also requires the free Pascal compiler if not installed already.
+For details on how to install the free Pascal compiler see README.txt.

+To run the automated tests, run `python run_tests.py` in a terminal from the 'Tests' folder.

-# SIMsalabim tests
+# SimSS tests

 ## Test 1: Photoconductivity of an insulator